sjb9774/toggl-tools/README.md

 example command might look like
 `toggl-setup "big project" --entry-name "My Big Project" --project "Hackathon" --tags "important" "python" --billable` and then you can start that timer later with `toggl start "big project"`.

+Your `git` branch can be leveraged easily by running a command by using the special keyword `this`, like `toggl-setup this --current-timer` which will configure a timer associated with this branch based on the currently running timer.
+You can run the timer associated with the current branch by running `toggl start this`!
+This is a commonly used command that is best aliased to something shorter like `track`.

 ## MVP
 Right now toggl-tools works but has some (a lot) of rough edges.
 In order to create a what I would consider a minimum viable product, these things need to be changed/implemented: